timdp/prioritizer/README.md

 Usage
 -----

-For a demonstration, just upload all files to a public URL and browse to `index.html`.
+Take a look at [this demo](http://timdp.github.com/prioritizer/).
 Your choice won't be saved, but you'll be able to try out the frontend application.

 To enable saving, you need to combine this code with your own (simple) REST backend.
 Proceed as follows: